 Else if the HW valve position is less than 95%, send 0 requests.

-Dual-Duct VAV Terminal Unit − Snap-Acting Control
+[EQUALS VAV DDSA]Dual-Duct VAV Terminal Unit − Snap-Acting Control

 Snap-acting control logic is the first choice among the various DD control schemes, as it is the most efficient and does not require DD boxes with mixing sections that have a high pressure drop.
 It allows use of dual standard airflow sensors, one at each inlet, with standard pressure independent logic blocks; alternatively, a single discharge airflow sensor may be used.